ledeprogram/courses/algorithms/README.md

+- title: algorithms
+- date: 7/14/14-9/3/14
+- time: M & W 10am - 1pm
+- affiliation: Columbia University, Lede Program
+- instructors: Jonathan Soma, Chris Wiggins
+- location: 607c Pulitzer Hall \*

 ---

-title: Algorithms
-date: 7/14/14-9/3/14
-time: M & W 10am - 1pm
-affiliation: Columbia University, Lede Program
-instructors: Jonathan Soma, Chris Wiggins
-location: 607c Pulitzer Hall \*
+> [Multiliteracies in algorithms](http://compositionforum.com/issue/14.2/rev-selber.php): functional literacy, critical literacy, and rhetorical literacy.
+Within critical literacy, a strong emphasis will be knowing what is possible.
+For algorithms, this usually means *computational complexity* -- the study of how the time needed to perform an algorithm grows as the problem size (e.g., the number of data) grows.
+For algorithms dealing with data, we will study how this leads to a balance between *fast* and *accurate*.
+Within functional literacy, we will be building on Python's tools for learning from data, including [scikit-learn](http://scikit-learn.org/stable/).
+Rhetorical literacy will be the anchor for the class, as our primary interest is in producing technology-enabled journalism.

+---

+>  "every piece of digital technology embeds within it a model of the world, and acts as an argument for that model." --mark hansen

 ---